gioui/gio/README.md

 	$ go run gioui.org/cmd/gio -target ios -appid <bundle-id> gioui.org/apps/gophers

-Use the Window=>Devices and Simulators option on Xcode to install the ipa file to the device.
+Use the `Window->Devices and Simulators` option in Xcode to install the ipa file to the device.
-If you have [ideviceinstaller](https://github.com/libimobiledevice/ideviceinstaller) installed, you can install the app directly to your device:
+If you have [ideviceinstaller](https://github.com/libimobiledevice/ideviceinstaller) installed, you can install the app from the command line:

 	$ ideviceinstaller -i gophers.ipa